Postdoc Training - Preparing for College Teaching in STEM

 - Learn about what the education literature tells us about student learning and a range of effective teaching strategies and techniques.

 The course is of competitive acceptance, as there are limited spaces available.
 An application is required.
-Application forms will be available in December.
+Application forms are available annually in January.

 Emily R. Elliott